pandas-dev/pandas/doc/source/getting_started/install.rst

 .. _install.recommended_dependencies:

-Recommended dependencies
+Performance dependencies (recommended)
 ~~~~~~~~~~~~~~~~~~~~~~~~

 pandas recommends the following optional dependencies for performance gains.
-Can be managed via the
-``performance`` extra when defining the pandas requirement.
+These dependencies can be specifically installed with ``pandas[performance]`` (i.e. add as optional_extra to the pandas requirement)

 * `numexpr <https://github.com/pydata/numexpr>`__: for accelerating certain numerical operations.
   ``numexpr`` uses multiple cores as well as smart chunking and caching to achieve large speedups.